MihaiHMO/VSDhdp/README.md

 ![](Imgs/d18-1.png)

-Copy in the `<deisgn-name>/src' the synthesized file
+Copy in the `<deisgn-name>/src` the synthesized file

 To run the design :
 ```
 make mount
 $openlane: ./flow.tcl -design <design_name> [-interactive]
 ```
 By default, config.tcl is used.
-If config.tcl is not found, config.json is looked for as a fallback.
+If `config.tcl` is not found, `config.json` is looked for as a fallback.
 As Jan2023 Tcl config files are not recommended for newer designs, but is still maintained and supported at the moment.
-The configuration oredr is : OpenLane default config -> config.json -> specific design_config.tcl/json (hiegher priority) ---> The effect can be checked in `designs/<design_name>/run/RUN_xxx/config.tcl`
+- The configuration order is : OpenLane default config -> config.json -> specific design_config.tcl/json (hiegher priority) ---> The effect can be checked in `designs/<design_name>/run/RUN_xxx/config.tcl`

+- Switches/Variables for commands : `openlane/configuration`

 Below are the stages and the respective tools that are called by openlane for the functionalities as described:
 - **Setup preparation**